Manuscript Wish List

 -

-Cozy MG, YA, or new adult fantasy with a romantic subplot and mild stakes made riveting by utterly lovable characters and worlds we want to crawl into
+MG, YA, or new adult: Cozy fantasy with (in YA/NA) a romantic subplot and mild stakes made riveting by utterly lovable characters and worlds we want to crawl into

 -